ASUCICREPO/CurbPHX/Lambda functions/eagleview_image_metadata_filter/README.md

 ## Add environment variable =>
 1. 'UnprocessedBucket' -> 'eagleview-unprocessed-images' or the name of the bucket created for storing unprocessed images

-## Add S3 full access to the execution role of the lambda function
+## Add SNS and S3 full access to the execution role of the lambda function